turntabl/Docs/source/index.html.md

 ```

-This endpoint is used to retrieve all projects.
+This endpoint is use to retrieve all projects.

 ### HTTP Request